 Comment ID Full comment Officer Comment/Action visitors for Hospitals and for clinics and health centres 2 spaces per consulting room plus 1 space for every FTE staff.
 It is caveated that for larger sites the level of car parking should be explored and quantified through a transport appraisal or assessment.
 Dorset Healthcare is concerned that the proposed standards would in some cases unnecessarily reduce the amount of on-site car parking permitted and that they do not sufficiently recognise the various functions of different healthcare facilities and the travel characteristics of the patients, visitors and staff associated with them.
 Not all patients and visitors will be able to travel to Dorset Healthcare sites by public transport or other sustainable modes for reasons of health or appointment times.
 Staff car share models may also be negatively impacted.
 As more care is delivered within the community both Dorset Healthcare staff travel distances and car usage will increase.
 Clinicians require access to cars to effectively transport equipment and deliver treatment to patients, often in their own homes.
 Limiting on-site car parking at hospitals, clinics and health centres could make this process more difficult, time-consuming and potentially more stressful for Dorset Healthcare staff.
 There must be sufficient flexibility in the parking standards to allow for changing clinical models.
 Notwithstanding the above comments, Dorset Healthcare recognises that appropriately-planned levels of onsite car parking will encourage those staff, patients and visitors who are able to do so to travel by sustainable modes.
-However, in order to encourage this shift where it is feasible to do so and to prevent people from reverting back to private car use, it is essential that there is also investment in public transport and walking and cycling infrastructure.
-Dorset Healthcare acknowledges that it may need to contribute to this on a site-bysite basis where it is necessary to mitigate the impact of specific development projects.
-However, BCP-wide investment from BCP Council an
+However, in order to encourage this shift where it is feasible to do so and to prevent people from revering back to private car use, it is essential that there is also investment from BCP Council and the local bus companies will be fundamental to achieving modal shift.
+An alternative approach, as is currently the case in Bournemouth, is not to specify parking standards for hospitals and for this to be discussed and agreed on a case-by-case basis with the L